New Hampshire is expected to set a primary date that will buck Biden's preference

 Despite facing multiple criminal trials and not spending as much time in New Hampshire as his GOP rivals, he has consistently led New Hampshire polls.

-Former UN ambassador Nikki Haley and Florida Governor Ron DeSantis are now in a tight race for second place.
+Former U.N.
+Ambassador Nikki Haley and Florida Gov. Ron DeSantis are now in a tight race for second place.
 Polls show Haley gaining steam and DeSantis losing momentum.
 Entrepreneur Vivek Ramaswamy has also lost ground in recent polling here.

 Copyright 2023 NHPR